 So when the time came to found my own household I looked for name of my very own.
 One that captured the bi-cultural nature of the family, the transient nature of our living situation and the hope that we would have our own collection of interesting people to visit us wherever we decided to live.

 “Franco-American” was obvious.
 As a synonym for “hotel”, the archaic American “flophouse” seemed appropriate.
 When I put the two together I thought that “Franco-American Flophouse” tripped nicely off the tongue.

 For those who wish for a formal definition, Wikipedia says: “a place that offers very cheap lodging, generally by providing only minimal services...
 Occupants of flophouses generally share bathroom facilities and reside in very tight quarters."
 A very accurate description of every apartment I've ever lived in and the house I own today in Porchefontaine (55 square meters).

 Unlike the Thackeray Street Hotel, the Franco-American Flophouse is not a physical place.
 On the contrary, it will never have a fixed location.
-But it travels well and has found homes in Seattle, Tokyo, Courbevoie, Suresnes, Paris, and now Versailles.
+But it travels well and has found homes in Seattle, Tokyo, Courbevoie, Suresnes, Paris, Versailles, Osaka and now Brussels.

 Think of it as a state of mind; a place where the door is always open, you have your own key and there is always a place at the table for someone with an open mind and a gracious heart.

 If a man be gracious and courteous to strangers, it shows he is a citizen of the world, and that his heart is no island cut off from other lands, but a continent that joins to them.